emustudio/emustudio.github.io/_documentation/developer/_doc/getting_started/documenting.md

 - memory
 - devices

-Last chapters should be devoted to emulation automation and debugging problems (e.g. how to do some analysis when something doesn't work).
+The last chapters should be devoted to emulation automation and debugging problems (e.g. how to do some analysis when something doesn't work).

 ## Developer's documentation

 Developer documentation (as you read this one) focuses on introducing new contributors to emuStudio internals and plugin development.
-You can contribute by fixing or extending existing one.
+You can contribute by fixing or extending the existing plugin.

-Developer documentation of particular plugin is however optional.
-Specific plugin documentation will not be published online.
-It is up to the plugin author to choose the documentation format.
+Developer documentation of a particular plugin is optional.
+The reason is that plugin documentation will not be published separately, just as part of the documentation of the whole computer.

-As for advice, only technical details should be explained, not code structure.
+In the developer documentation, only technical details should be explained, not the structure of the plugin code.
 Majority of things which the documentation should include are the "why"s instead of "how"s.